ITFC Supporters Club - now on TWITTER

-Smith, Edwards, Brown, MD Ian Milne, and Milts attend Supporters Club’s East Suffolk event - at Brantham Bull
+Tommy Smith, Carlos Edwards, Jason Brown, MD Ian Milne, and Simon Milton attend Supporters Club’s East Suffolk event - at Brantham Bull

 The Supporters Club took ITFC “on the road” again to the Brantham Bull, near Manningtree on Monday 8th April.
 The club was really well represented, with captain Carlos Edwards, plus Tommy Smith and goalkeeper Jason Brown answering questions, posing for photos and signing autographs.